-Having regular feedback from a superior can be very valuable.
-It’s almost like when a teacher hands back a paper with the final grade which can be really valuable in measuring how successful you’re being on a given project.
+Any kind of regular feedback from a superior can be valuable and positive employee feedback can take many forms.
+Similar to when a teacher hands back a paper with the final grade, feedback from your boss can be extremely valuable in measuring your personal and professional growth.
 However, there are no grades or nice stickers that show how well you did on a project at the workplace.
-Sometimes, there is actually no clear way of knowing how well you are doing until your quarterly performance review.
-Even in some workplaces, you receive no employee feedback at all.
+Sometimes, there is actually no clear way of knowing how well you are doing until your quarterly performance review or your 1on1.

 Providing your employees with constant feedback will produce fruitful results that will not only increase employee productivity but also their motivation and morale.

-Employee feedback is painless, effective and will receive the immediate outcome you are looking for.
+Employee feedback is painless, effective and will result in .

 For a company’s culture to exist, they need to have a general idea of how happy, satisfied and challenged your team members are feeling.